DCC-EX/dcc-ex.github.io/docs/reference/software/hal-config.rst

 Adding A New Device Configuration File
 ======================================

-This will need to be done in the `Arduino-IDE <../get-started/arduino-ide.html>`_, so first make sure you have followed these steps to load up the Arduino IDE.
+This will need to be done in the :doc:`Arduino-IDE <../../get-started/arduino-ide>`, so first make sure you have followed these steps to load up the Arduino IDE.

 Create a new tab